temach/reports/CIA-LAB-2-Booting.md

 ##### (b) Where is the configuration kept for the started process?
 ##### \(c\) It starts multiple processes.
 How is the order of execution defined?

-I will describe the boot process of Ubuntu 18.04, because that is the distribution I have availiable.
+I will describe the boot process of Ubuntu 18.04, because that is the distribution I have available.

-The kernel image isnt a simple executable, but a compressed kernel image.
+The kernel image isn't a simple executable, but a compressed kernel image.
 Typically this is a zImage (compressed image, less than 512KB) or a bzImage (big compressed image, greater than 512KB).
 The bzImage is also called  vmlinuz on Ubuntu.

 At the head of this kernel image are a number of routines that do some minimal amount of hardware setup (like setting up the stack) and then extract the kernel.
 They include code for KASLR (Kernel Address Space Layout Randomization) relocation, decompression, ELF parsing, and relocation processing.
 Also included are functions for writing output to screen and serial device.
 These routines are in the `/boot/compressed/` directory of the kernel source for each architecture i.e. `/arch/x86/boot/compressed/`.
 Most of them are in `misc.c`.